 While some people work with gods and goddesses as archetypes, or personifications of natural phenomenon, this is not yet part of my practice.

 As you read above, I don’t believe in the supernatural.
-And yet, I practice magick.
+And yet, I practice magic.

-While I occasionally perform spells, my day-to-day magickal practice is quite low-key.
+While I occasionally perform spells, my day-to-day magical practice is quite low-key.

 So why even bother if it’s all placebo?
 Well, placebos often have a beneficial effect – even if you know it’s a placebo – as some clinical studies have demonstrated.

-I don’t have to believe in magick, but I can still use the process and rituals of magick to yield the same results, which is pretty awesome.
+I don’t have to believe in magic, but I can still use the process and rituals of magic to yield the same results, which is pretty awesome.

 I use plants/herbs, natural objects, scents, the elements (Air, Fire, Earth, Water) in rituals to focus my intent, and to engage my senses – because this feels intuitively right and comfortable for me.